 The People's Palace hosts a programme of exhibitions in the top floor gallery space, as well as in its Community Exhibition space.
 If you would like to find out more about exhibiting in the community exhibition please contact the museum.

-The Our Games exhibition will chart the experiences of volunteers in the city this summer.
-The exhibition will tour three community centres from November before coming to the People's Palace in January 2015.
+The Our Games exhibition charts the experiences of volunteers in the city this summer.
+The exhibition toured three community centres before coming to the People's Palace in January 2015.

-Our Games will showcase volunteers experiences of our amazing summer in Glasgow during the Commonwealth Games.
+Our Games showcases volunteer experiences of our amazing summer in Glasgow during the Commonwealth Games.

 The Glasgow 2014 Commonwealth Games took place from 23 July – 3 August 2014.
 It succeeded in reinvigorating an enthusiasm for sport and culture within the city.
 ‘Our Games’ reflects local people’s memories of this spectacular event.

 The exhibition was co-produced by a group of 13 volunteers working with Glasgow Museums’ staff.
 It celebrates the experiences of the many different groups of volunteers who helped make the XX Commonwealth Games in 2014.